PRTG API v2 Overview

 ...

-This is how to get data from all pages at once using PowerShell (-FollowRelLink
+You can get data from all pages at once using PowerShell (-FollowRelLink

 automatically follows the Link